dpavlos/elkarmor/doc/configuration/general.md

 ;certfile = <path-to-the-SSL-certificate>
 ````

+`*` may be specified instead of an interface name to listen on all interfaces.

 The options `keyfile` and `certfile` are only required if the option `inet-ssl`
 or `inet6-ssl` is given.